Dak Prescott: Personal life

 Prescott is a Christian.
 He is the son of Nathaniel and Peggy Prescott and has two older brothers, Tad and Jace, an older sister, Natalie Prescott-Smith, and an older half-brother, Elliott Prescott, from his father's previous marriage.
 Jace was an offensive lineman at Northwestern State.
 His mother died of colon cancer in November 2013.
 The Faith Fight Finish Foundation by Dak Prescott has been established in her honor, which helps people deal with adversity.
 His older brother Jace died by suicide in April 2020.
-His father is African American and his late mother was White.
+His father is African American and his mother was White.
 Prescott currently resides in Frisco, Texas.

+Prescott graduated from Mississippi State with a bachelor's degree in educational psychology in December 2014, and a master’s degree in workforce leadership in December 2015, both of which he completed before entering the 2016 NFL Draft.

-On November 26, 2023, Prescott's girlfriend Sarah Jane Ramos announced via Instagram that the couple were expecting the birth of a baby girl.
+On November 26, 2023, Prescott's then-girlfriend, Sarah Jane Ramos, announced via Instagram that the couple were expecting the birth of a baby girl.
 On March 4, Prescott announced that the baby was born on February 29, 2024.
-Prescott and Ramos welcomed a second daughter on May 22, 2025.
+On October 18th, 2024 the two announced their engagement via Instagram; seven months later, Prescott and Ramos welcomed a second daughter on May 22, 2025.
+Prescott and Ramos ended their engagement in March 2026, one month before the wedding was scheduled to take place.